unfoldingWord/uw-content-validation/src/demos/repo-check/README.md

   //maximumSimilarMessages='4' // Default is 3 (0 means don’t suppress any)
   // excerptLength='25' // Default is 20 characters
   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings
-  showDisabledNoticesFlag='false' // Display known specific non-issues: 'true' or 'false' />
+  // sortBy='AsFound' // Default is 'ByPriority'; also have 'AsFound' and 'ByRepo' (not relevant here) showDisabledNoticesFlag='false' // Display known specific non-issues: 'true' or 'false' />
 ```